EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 - Folder **Exp3_irreg_waves_0.5m**; and
 - Folder **hammer_test**.

-The description of the measurement and corresponding wave parameters is given in each folder.
+The description of the measurement and corresponding wave parameters are given in each folder.

 ## Data organisation